d3/d3-shape/README.md

 }
 ```

 For each key, a layer (series) will be generated.
 Keys are typically strings but they can be arbitrary values.
+The series’ key is passed to the [value accessor](#stack_value), along with each data point, to compute the point’s value.

 <a name="value" href="#stack_value">#</a> <i>stack</i>.<b>value</b>([<i>value</i>])